atugman/Cloud-Innovation-Summit-Docker/codelab.md

 ![alt-text-here](assets/phase0.1-4.png)

 <!-- ------------------------ -->
-## Phase 0.3 – Navigate to the Security and Compliance Center and Explore
+## Navigate to the Security and Compliance Center and Explore (Phase 0.3)

 Now, let’s navigate to the Security and Compliance Center, which can be accomplished a few different ways.
 We’ll simply select “Security and Compliance” from the flyout menu on the left side of the Cloud portal:

-Click this icon to open the flyout menu:
+_Click this icon to open the flyout menu:_

 ![alt-text-here](assets/0.2-1.png)

-Then select “Security and Compliance:”
+_Then select “Security and Compliance:”_

 ![alt-text-here](assets/0.2-2.png)

-Take a moment to familiarize yourself with the SCC navigation pane on the left side of your screen.
+### Take a moment to familiarize yourself with the SCC navigation pane on the left side of your screen.
 Feel free explore the “Dashboard” option.
 Your dashboard may initially have less data than the screenshot below!

 ![alt-text-here](assets/0.2-3.png)

 <!-- ------------------------ -->
-## Phase 1 – Scan the IBM Cloud Environment
+## Scan the IBM Cloud Environment (Phase 1)

 Now that you’ve have a chance to briefly explore the IBM Cloud portal, this next phase will involve a series of steps to conduct an initial security and compliance scan of our environment.
 SecureBank needs to understand the current state of their environment – are there any security issues in their IBM Cloud environment that could leave their organization vulnerable to a breach?
 Are there any misconfigurations in the Cloud resources that could result in them having to pay a fine?
 We’ll find all of that out by scanning the provided IBM Cloud environment in via the Security and Compliance Center.